 Many businesses in the United States and throughout the world are feeling the effect of the coronavirus (COVID-19).
-Among the impacts of COVID-19 is potential loss of business income due to closings and additional business disruptions.
+Among the impacts of the coronavirus is potential loss of business income due to closings and additional business disruptions.

-How do businesses potentially combat this loss?
-During a crisis, businesses often look to their insurance policies for potential coverage for loss of business income.
+How do businesses potentially combat this income loss?
+During a crisis, businesses often look to their insurance policies for potential coverage for lost income.

 Does My Policy Specifically Cover Business Losses Associated with COVID-19?

-Currently realized, or anticipated, loss of business income is a significant concern for owners and other stakeholders in light of COVID-19.
-Relatively few insurance policies specifically outline coverage for outbreaks of disease.
+Currently realized, or anticipated, loss of business income is a significant concern for owners and other stakeholders in light of the coronavirus pandemic.
+Relatively few business insurance policies specifically outline coverage for outbreaks of disease.
 Most are either vague or include no such language at all.

-Certain policies include coverage for “Interruption by Communicable Disease.”
-Even with this language included, some policies still exclude contamination due to a pathogenic organism, bacteria, virus or disease.
-Some exclusionary language may not explicitly reference “viruses,” which might actually help with claims associated with physical property damage related to the COVID-19 outbreak.
+Certain business insurance policies include coverage for “Interruption by Communicable Disease.”
+Even with this language included, some insurance policies still exclude contamination due to a pathogenic organism, bacteria, virus or disease.
+Some exclusionary language may not explicitly reference “viruses,” which might actually help with claims associated with physical property damage related to the coronavirus outbreak.
 As such, a detailed review of the policy is paramount.

 What If I Don’t Have Coverage for Interruption by Communicable Disease?

-Do I Have Coverage If the Government Requires Me to Shut My Doors?
+Do I Have Interruption Coverage If the Government Requires Me to Shut My Doors?

-What Other Coverage Might Exist in My Policy Associated with COVID-19?
+What Other Insurance Coverage Might Exist in My Policy Associated with COVID-19?

-Be sure to review your policy for Contingent Business Interruption coverage.
-Under this type of insurance, you are covered from losses due to damages to property owned by others.
+If you are a business owner, be sure to review your policy for Contingent Business Interruption coverage.
+Under business interruption insurance, you are covered from losses due to damages to property owned by others.
 A more typical example might be a fire occurring at nearby property, which restricts customer access to your business.
-In the case of the COVID-19 pandemic, if the virus causes damage to a major supplier, you might be covered for business losses stemming from that supply chain disruption.
+In the case of the coronavirus pandemic, if the virus causes damage to a major supplier, you might be covered for business losses stemming from that supply chain disruption.

 Won’t the Government Help with Legislation?